Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

 where, denoting as shorthand $N_X(\cT)=\int \e^{-\frac{n}{2}\|\b_\mT\|^2_2+n\X_\mT'\b_\mT} \pi(\b_\mT)d\b_\mT$,

 Let us note that the sum in the last display is finite, as we restrict to trees of depth at most $L=L_{max}$.
+Note that the classes of priors $\Pi_\bT$ from Section \ref{sec:tree_prior} are non-conjugate, i.e. the posterior on trees is given by the somewhat intricate expression \eqref{eq:W} and does not belong to one of the classes of $\Pi_\bT$ priors.
 While the posterior expression \eqref{eq:posterior_beta} allows for general priors $\pi(\b_\mT)$, we will focus on conditionally conjugate Gaussian priors for simplicity.
-Note that the classes of priors $\Pi_\bT$ from Section \ref{sec:tree_prior} are non-conjugate: the posterior on trees is given by the somewhat intricate expression \eqref{eq:W} and does not belong to one of the classes of $\Pi_\bT$ priors.
+This assumption is not essential and can be relaxed.
+For instance, in case $\pi(\b_\cT)$ is of a product form, one could use a product of e.g. Laplace distributions, using similar ideas as in \cite{castillo_nickl2}, Theorem 5.

-Our first result exemplifies the potential of tree-shaped sparsity by showing that Bayesian Dyadic CART achieves the minimax rate of posterior concentration over H\"{o}lder balls in the sup-norm sense, i.e. $\veps_n=(n/\log n)^{-\alpha/(2\alpha+1)}$, up to a logarithmic term.
-Define H\"{o}lder-type spaces of functions on $[0,1]$ as
+Our first result exemplifies the potential of tree-shaped priors by showing that Dyadic Bayesian CART achieves the minimax rate of posterior concentration over H\"{o}lder balls in the sup-norm sense, i.e. $\veps_n=(n/\log n)^{-\alpha/(2\alpha+1)}$, up to a logarithmic term.
+Define a H\"{o}lder-type ball of functions on $[0,1]$ as